choderalab/yank/docs/yamlpages/options.rst

    options:
      randomize_liand: no

 Randomize the position of the ligand before starting the simulation.
 Only works in Implicit Solvent.
-The ligand will be randomly rotated and displaced by a vector with magnitude proportioal to :ref:`randomize_ligand_sigma_multiplier <yaml_options_randomize_ligand_sigma_multiplier>` with the constraint of being at a distance greater than :ref:`randomize_ligand_close_cutoff <yaml_options_ligand_close_cutoff>` from the receptor.
+The ligand will be randomly rotated and displaced by a vector with magnitude proportional  to :ref:`randomize_ligand_sigma_multiplier <yaml_options_randomize_ligand_sigma_multiplier>` with the constraint of being at a distance greater than :ref:`randomize_ligand_close_cutoff <yaml_options_ligand_close_cutoff>` from the receptor.

 Valid options: [no]/yes